acatone-git/TSP-CustomCollection/README.md

 ## Change the default Background & Icon

 - Go to https://pixlr.com/express/ & open the "bg.pxz / icon.pxz" in the "EasyCollection\Template" folder
-- Make your changes & save them as a "PNG" ("bg.png" for the background & "icon.png" for the icon)
+- Make your changes & save them as a "PNG" ("bg.png" & "icon.png" respectively)
-- Delete / Replace the default files with yours
+- Replace the default files with the ones you've just created
 - Done!

 # Supported Extensions